 To support the travel advisories, RIVM compiles data from various sources and analyses the risks in various European countries on a weekly basis.
-Wherever possible, the situation is analysed at a regional level.
+The situation is also analysed at a regional level.
 The analysis is used by the Ministry of Health, Welfare and Sport (VWS) and the Ministry of Foreign Affairs for the travel advisories for these countries.
-The following information is used:
+The following information is included in the RIVM analysis:

 We use this information to to make a proper assessment of whether there is a higher risk of infection in a country or region.
 The more data is available on the spread of COVID-19 in the country, the more specific and targeted the consideration will be.

-The definitive travel advisory is provided online at NetherlandsWorldwide.nl.
+The definitive travel advisory and information on travel during the pandemic is provided online at www.wijsopreis.nl.